All of the photos are our designs and installations. Check back often as we will be updating this on a continual basis throughout 2024.

 Landscape Design services in Newtown, Southbury, Monroe, Redding, Brookfield, Middlebury, Bethel, Oxford and surrounding Connecticut towns.

-Landscape Designer, Pollinator garden designer, Naive landscape design, ponds and more!
+Landscape Designer, Pollinator garden designer, Native landscape design, native plant design, native garden design, ponds and more!